ydutertre/myvario/README.md

 ## Overview

-This free and open-source application provides Variometer functions adapted to free flight activities.
+This free and open-source application provides Variometer functions adapted to free flight activities, as well as an interface with Livetrack24.
 It is based on the excellent open-source Garmin IQ GliderSK application by Cedric Dufour (licensed under GPL v3.0, just like My Vario is), dropping a lot of features for a simpler/leaner experience, while adding many improvements for free flight activities.

 My Vario is a BACKUP source of information and should ALWAYS be paired with specialized variometer equipment!
 Watch sensors are simply not precise enough